 3. Plié Leg Lift

-- Stand with feet slightly wider than shoulder distance apart and toes turned out.
+- Stand with your feet slightly wider than shoulder width apart and toes turned out.
 Bend knees lowering torso into a plié and keeping your back straight.

 - Squeeze your glutes and come to standing lifting one leg out to the side working the outer thigh muscles.
 Then return to your plié and repeat on the other side.

 Here’s how to do a stiletto squat:

 - Stand with your feet hip width apart or narrower.

 - Lift heels high like you’re wearing heels.
 Keeping your abs engaged slowly drop into a squat bringing your hips to knee height.

 - Squeeze your glutes and return to you starting position.